RYoto116/GCPR/README.md

-# SGL-Torch
+# GCPR
-This is the PyTorch implementation for our SIGIR 2021 paper.
-We also provide Tensorflow implementation for SGL: https://github.com/wujcan/SGL-TensorFlow.
+This is the PyTorch implementation for our model GCPR.

->Jiancan Wu, Xiang Wang, Fuli Feng, Xiangnan He, Liang Chen, Jianxun Lian,and Xing Xie.
-2021.
-Self-supervised Graph Learning for Recommendation, [Paper in arXiv](https://arxiv.org/abs/2010.10783).

-This project is based on [NeuRec](https://github.com/wubinzzu/NeuRec/tree/v3.x).
-Thanks to the contributors.
+This project is based on [SGL-Torch]().
+Thanks to the authors.

 ## Environment Requirement

-The code runs well under python 3.7.7.
+The code runs well under python x.x.x.
 The required packages are as follows:

 - pytorch == 1.9.1
 - numpy == 1.20.3